Overview#

 3. describes the various documents that elaborate the details.

-The Overview also includes certain information that is current as of the document date but which may change with time.
+The Overview also includes certain current information as of the document date but may change with time.
 All information on CGNS compatible “applications” software (i.e., external programs such as grid generators, flow codes, or postprocessors) is of this type.
 Also subject to change is the information on the acquisition of the software and documentation, and the current status of CGNS.

 The general purpose of CGNS is to provide a standard for recording and recovering computer data associated with the numerical solution of the equations of fluid dynamics.